All Episodes

 And it's so bad.

-Um in my mid-20s, I was a reporter at The Observer.
+In my mid-20s, I was a reporter at The Observer.

-Part of my beat was covering film, anyway.
+Part of my beat was covering film anyway.

-Now do I really care about Harvey Weinstein?
+Now, do I really care about Harvey Weinstein?

 But I talked a lot about this during the campaign.

-Like Saudi Arabia and Kuwait, and marital rape isn't even a crime in some of these countries.
+And marital rape isn't even a crime in some of these countries.

-And women are told how to dress, they can't drive cars, they can't vote in some of these countries under Sharia.
+They can't vote in some of these countries under Sharia.

-And women can't travel abroad without permission or go to school or work without permission or leave the house without permission of their their husbands.
+And women can't travel abroad without permission or go to school or work without permission or leave the house without permission of their husbands.

 Can't be seen without a male relative in public.